ssbc/ssb-threads/readme.md

 If `opts.allowlist` and `opts.blocklist` are not defined, only messages of type **post** will be returned.

-**If the `opts.root` is an encrypted message, this will attempt to unbox the message, and if that succeeds, then all of the replies in this thread will be also unboxed. ⚠️ Warning: this is why you should only use this method locally and not allow remote peers to call `sbot.threads.thread`, you don't want them to see your encrypted messages.**
+**If the `opts.root` is an encrypted message, this will attempt to unbox the message, and if that succeeds, then all of the replies in this thread will be also unboxed. ⚠️ Warning: this is why you should only use this method locally and not allow remote peers to call `ssb.threads.thread`, you don't want them to see your encrypted messages.**

 ## Install